dqveha/programming-language-survey/README.md

 ## Description

 This is a website designed for the user to answer a survey.
-It has five questions with the possibility of another question if it requires a tie-breaker.
-All together, there are 8 questions within the document.
+It has five questions with the possibility of another one if it requires a tie-breaker.
+There is an alert if the user does not answer a question.
+All together, there are 8 questions within the document with three possible results.

 ## Setup/Installation Requirements: